Jason-nzd/warehouse-scraper/Readme.md

 pwsh bin/Debug/net6.0/playwright.ps1 install chromium
 ```

-If running in dry mode, the program is now ready to use with:
+The program is now ready to use and will scrape all URLs placed in `Urls.txt`.

 ```cmd
 dotnet run
 ```

-## Advanced Setup with appsettings.json
+## Optional Setup with appsettings.json

+To set optional advanced parameters, edit `appsettings.json`.

-If storing data to `CosmosDB`, create `appsettings.json` containing the endpoint and key using the format:
+If using CosmosDB, set the CosmosDB endpoint and key using the format:

 ```json
 {